-- Type the given URL in the browser. - "Human Evolution Timeline Interactive" page will open.
+- "Human Evolution Timeline Interactive" page will open.
 In the pictograph horizontal bottom blue line indicates "Major Milestone in Human Evolution" and pink colour indicates "Species".
 Interact with the pictograph by clicking any object on the graph. - Click the Milestones to know the achivement of human during that period.
 The purple colour on the top of the pictograph indicates the climate fluctuation that shaped the evolution. - Click the brushed reddish colour to identify the Species name, and its brief history on duration and geographical range.
 The Species range from "Sahelanthropus Tchadensis" to "Homo Sapiens".
 Use "Magnifier" button to enlarge a particular space on the timeline.